The Importance Of CDN Selection To Achieve Broadcast-Grade Streaming Experiences

 With these market-level changes, multi-CDN has taken off and solidified the demand for CDN selection solutions.

 Initially, CDN selection was simple.
 The primary function was to allocate enough traffic to each CDN to ensure that committed traffic levels and expected price per unit of delivery were achieved.
 But as multi-CDN has matured, and the business importance of streaming has grown, CDN selection has become much more sophisticated.

 Now, OTT Operators require CDN Selection solutions to deliver multiple business-critical benefits such as avoiding service outages and reducing churn, eliminating capacity bottlenecks, enabling a global streaming product strategy with consistent distribution platform implementation, and tailoring distribution methods to meet various budgets and performance needs.

 Today’s Best Practice

 CDN is the primary item in these focus areas where second-by-second dynamism exists.
 It is important to consider subjects like network performance variability, network scalability, network location, network type, network capacity, and potentially highly variable costs (figure 1).
-In other words, the way the whole network infrastructure performs after the Origin and before the Player can be impacted by many factors that are outside the control of the technical decisions made by the D2C Streamer.
+In other words, the way the whole network infrastructure performs after the Origin and before the Player can be impacted by many factors that are outside the control of the technical decisions made by the OTT Operator.